theislab/cellrank/docs/source/index.rst

 Contributing
 -------------
 We actively encourage any contribution!
-To get started, please check out the `contribution guide`_.
+To get started, please check out the :doc:`contributing`.

 .. toctree::
     :caption: General